 Sweden leads Europeʼs growth when it comes to impact-focused start-up innovation and venture capital invested in impact start-ups.
 In 2021, Swedish impact start-ups raised over half of the country venture capital funding.

 “Even though Nefco does not finance start-ups, we keep many interesting impact start-ups and companies in the early scale-up phase on our radar.
-By following these companies closely, we can gain crucial technological insight and be prepared when they are ready to grow internationally,” Larsson says.
+By following these companies closely, we can gain crucial technological insight and be prepared when they are ready to grow internationally,” Fredrik says.

 Although there has been a sharp increase in start-up financing in Sweden, scale-up financing, particularly for internationalisation, is still lagging.
 “That’s our sweet spot.
 Nefco provides growth financing for the critical phase when companies are too mature for start-up investors but not mature enough for commercial banks.”

-As a pioneer in impact investment, Nefco welcomes the current trend for investors being extremely climate focused and targeting CO2 emission reductions.
-Larsson sees that the Swedish market has matured, and sustainable financing is now strongly established in Sweden – green investment experts have been joined by sustainability and ESG experts and most larger companies now have their own EU Taxonomy experts.
+As a pioneer in impact investment, Nefco welcomes the current trend for investors being climate focused and targeting CO2 emission reductions.
+Fredrik sees that the Swedish market has matured, and sustainable financing is now strongly established in Sweden – green investment experts have been joined by sustainability and ESG experts and most larger companies now have their own EU Taxonomy experts.

 The fact that other investors and financiers have also shifted towards green makes it easier for Nefco to collaborate with financiers.
-“Now that green has become more mainstream, we can further increase our efforts to achieve even bigger impacts, for example within circular solutions and biodiversity,” Larsson adds.
+“Now that green has become more mainstream, we can further increase our efforts to achieve even bigger impacts, for example within circular solutions and biodiversity,” Fredrik adds.